bluerobotics/bluerobotics.github.io/index.md

 * **Issues.** You can submit issues like errors, missing content, etc. via Github's issue reporting tools

-* **Contribution.** If you are interested in writing larger sections of documentation including new pages, tutorials, etc. you should make a [branch](#) of this repository, write your content, and then ask us to [pull](#) that content into the main repository.
+* **Contribution.** If you are interested in writing larger sections of documentation including new pages, tutorials, etc. you should make a [fork](https://github.com/bluerobotics/bluerobotics.github.io) of this repository, write your content, and then ask us to [pull](https://github.com/bluerobotics/bluerobotics.github.io/pulls) that content into the main repository.

 [Here is an example page](/example/) showing what formatting is possible using the Markdown text format.

+[Here is a short tutorial](/jekyll-tutorial/) showing how to edit the documentation locally and push changes to your fork.

 #License